To achieve breakthrough innovation, you shouldn’t limit yourself to any of these frameworks but rather use all three…and possibly more.

 - How do you define traction and measure product/market fit?

-- How do avoid your own biases during problem interviews?
+- How do you avoid your own biases during problem interviews?

 - How do you manage innovation/idea portfolios?